-Warning issued as cyclone threatens to cause large waves on Monday
+Wild weather warning: Cyclone threatens to cause large waves on Monday

 People out walking should stick to dry sand, as surges can go right up the beach, so it's not just swimmers at risk, Mundy said.

-"Some of these surges can go well up past the high tide mark and they will knock people over, they can be quite powerful.
+"Some of these surges can go well up past the high tide mark and they will knock people over.
+They can be quite powerful.

 "If they're walking, especially if they've got young children, elderly people or small dogs, make sure they stay on the dry sand.
-If it's wet it'll tell you there's been a wave there before."
+If it's wet, it'll tell you there's been a wave there before."

 Beach-goers should swim at patrolled beaches and if they see a surging wave coming in, head for shallow water and wait it out.